-Social Skills Training.
-BLAST is a social skill training and parent training program.
-We strive to provide interventions that assist you and your child to better identify how to develop age appropriate social skills.
-Specific goals vary by child and we work with each family to set appropriate and realistic goals.
-We believe that social skills development is a collaborative process that requires a very active effort on your part.
+BLAST is a social skills experiential program in which participants gain experience in articulation and frustration tolerance.
+We notice that participants who attend BLAST are better able to articulate their feelings, handle frustration, deal with social anxiety and make and maintain friendships.
+We approach social learning through a neurodivergency-affirmative lens.
+Specific goals vary by participant and we work with each family to set appropriate and realistic goals that meet the desires of the participant in consultation with family.
+We believe that social development is a collaborative process that requires a very active effort on your part.
 It is important that each family works on social skills weekly.

 The BLAST philosophy is based upon Socratic Questioning and in-vivo learning.
-The general skill areas that are taught include friendship/play skills, emotional regulation, communication, and self-regulation.
+The general skill areas that are focused upon include friendship/play skills, emotional regulation, communication, and self-regulation.
 The skill areas have been drawn from several different social skills models.

 For more information on locations and schedules, please click here: https://blastprograms.org/locations/